Questions About Acupuncture

 what is your financial policy and What forms of payment do you accept?

-Payment is due on the day of treatment and can be made by BACs transfer or cash.
+Payment is due on the day of treatment and can be made by card or cash.

 Do private Health Insurers pay for BAcC members?

 Yes in many cases, but it depends on your insurer.
 As the demand for complementary medicine increases, more private health insurance companies offer cover for traditional acupuncture.
 Please check your individual policy details.
 Should they need me to write a letter/provide invoices, I would be happy to do so.

 Justine is an acupuncturist, fertility coach and women's health expert with over 25 years' experience.
 She specialises in all aspects of women's health from adolescence to post-menopause, offering consultations both online and in person.